 - IoT devices where hackers can gain access through an IP address.

 - Patch vulnerabilities and out-of-date operating systems

 These vulnerabilities make it imperative that your organization take the necessary steps to secure mobile devices.

 Make Mobile Security Part of Your Overall Strategy

 Mobile security needs to become part of your cybersecurity strategy, with mobile devices accounting for most company endpoints.
-That means implementing best practices to avoid vulnerabilities.
+That means implementing endpoint security best practices to avoid vulnerabilities.

 Generally, four basic protections for IT security include: